-To achieve the vision of the NRI-2.0 program, funding will support foundational research in robotics science and technology, as well as innovative research in integrated robotic systems.
-While disciplinary research is important, the NRI-2.0 program encourages cross-disciplinary projects with an emphasis on scaling co-robot interaction.
 This section presents the main research themes that are fundamental for achieving the overall program goals.
-While this list of themes and subthemes is not exhaustive, proposers are encouraged to incorporate one or more of the themes into their proposals.
+While this list of themes and subthemes is not exhaustive, proposers are encouraged to incorporate one or more of the subthemes into their proposals.
 In all cases, proposers are reminded that NRI-2.0 proposals must show a compelling connection to the overall goal of enabling ubiquitous co-robots.